-During fiscal 2017, the Company entered into a two-year \$115,000 accounts receivable securitization facility (the "Securitization Facility") with certain financial institutions.
+The Company has a \$115,000 accounts receivable securitization facility (the "Securitization Facility") with certain financial institutions.
+The Securitization Facility was amended in April 2018 to extend the maturity date until April 11, 2020.
 Under the Securitization Facility, the Company and certain of its domestic subsidiaries sell, on a continuous basis without recourse, their trade receivables to Matthews Receivables Funding Corporation, LLC ("Matthews RFC"), a wholly-owned bankruptcy-remote subsidiary of the Company.
 Matthews RFC in turn assigns a collateral interest in these receivables to certain financial institutions, and then may borrow funds under the Securitization Facility.
 The Securitization Facility does not qualify for sale treatment.
 Accordingly, the trade receivables and related debt obligations remain on the Company's Consolidated Balance Sheet.
 Borrowings under the Securitization Facility bear interest at LIBOR plus 0.75%.
 The Company is required to pay an annual commitment fee ranging from 0.25% to 0.35% of the unused portion of the Securitization Facility.
-The Company had \$95,825 in outstanding borrowings under the Securitization Facility as of September 30, 2017.
-At September 30, 2017, the interest rate on borrowings under this facility was 1.98%.
+Outstanding borrowings under the Securitization Facility at September 30, 2018 and 2017 were \$102,250 and \$95,825, respectively.
+The interest rate on borrowings under this facility at September 30, 2018 and 2017 was 3.01% and 1.98%, respectively.